double-tu/blinko-to-obsidian/README.md

 3. **Configure settings**
    - **Server URL** – Base URL pointing to your Blinko API (e.g., `https://example.com/api`).
    - **Access token** – Bearer token for authenticated requests.
-   - **Note folder / Attachment folder** – Relative paths inside the vault.
+   - **Note folder / Attachment folder** – Base folders inside the vault (notes are automatically subdivided into `flash/`, `note/`, and `todo/`).
+   - **Include tags in frontmatter** – Toggle whether remote tags are duplicated into YAML metadata or only left inline in the body.
    - **Auto sync interval** – Minutes between background syncs (`0` disables).
    - **Deletion check** – Toggle + interval for removing local notes when deleted upstream.
    - **Recycle-bin deletion** – Optional toggle to also remove notes that are merely in Blinko’s recycle bin.